Yorkdale Shopping Centre: 2010s

 In June 2013, Sears Canada announced the closing of their store at Yorkdale.
 The former Sears space was renovated to house Sporting Life and RH, both of which opened on October 19, 2017.
 The wing also includes the Uncle Tetsu bakery, a CIBC branch, a relocated Starbucks, Landwer Café, a Johnnie Walker-branded Scottish whisky-tasting pop-up bar operated by the Liquor Control Board of Ontario (LCBO), a Miele appliance showroom, and high-end restaurants.
 The Rest, which is an upscale mattress store owned by Sleep Country Canada, also opened in this wing.

 The Milestones Grill and Bar restaurant, located near Hudson's Bay, was closed in 2016.
 It was then announced that the American restaurant chain The Cheesecake Factory would open its first Canadian location in the mall.
 The location was renovated and expanded to accommodate the new restaurant and it opened to the public in November 2017.
 From its opening until the start of the COVID-19 pandemic, the restaurant experienced wait times of up to three hours.

 In 2017, mall owner Oxford Properties submitted an application to the City of Toronto for a block zoning plan to guide future development of the site.
 In the first phase, new buildings would be constructed along the Dufferin Street frontage, incorporating a boutique hotel, a cinema and new retail, with future phases being built on the north parking lot, to incorporate residential and office uses.
 In March 2019, the City launched a study on the re-development of the parking lots and other areas of the mall property to improve traffic as well as mixed-use for the site to include residential and retail use.
 If approved, the re-development would result in parking being moved underground.
 However, some residents in the neighbourhood are opposed to the development.

 2020s

 On June 26, 2020, the Microsoft Store closed as part of its parent's winding down of the chain.
 From late 2020 to 2022, Nissan Studio occupied the space that was formerly the Microsoft Store and serves as a showroom for the Japanese automaker's vehicles, not a dealership.
 In 2023, this space is occupied by Alo Yoga.
 Hudson's Bay closed in mid-2025 due to bankruptcy.

-Most of the stores in the central section of Yorkdale are vacated for renovation since the second half of 2023.
+Most of the stores in the central section of Yorkdale are vacated for renovation since the second half of 2023 and are replaced with luxury retailers.